larsgk/imo/GenericSensorDiscovery.md

 a great foundation for unified interaction with device sensors, finally!

-However, in my work with empiriKit (a science lab in a box) and with hardware to web connectivity work done with industry partners, sensor discovery - and even 'Generic Actuator' support - equally important in most cases.
+However, in my work with empiriKit (a science lab in a box) and with hardware to web connectivity work done with industry partners, I strongly believe that sensor discovery - and even a potential 'Generic Actuator API' - would enable application developers to support many more real world scenarios.

 With Web USB and Web Bluetooth, it will be possible to attach/detach hardware and it would be natural to be able to register/deregister potential sensors (and actuators) dynamically.

 This doc will contain a small collection of cases and snippets as input